tarantool/cartridge-cli/README.md

 #### Special files

-You can use place theese files in your application root to control application packing flow:
+You can use place these files in your application root to control application packing flow:

 - `.cartridge.ignore`: here you can specify some files and directories to be excluded from the package build.
   The full explanation of the file format you can find in the [documentation](https://www.tarantool.io/ru/doc/1.10/book/cartridge/cartridge_dev/#using-cartridge-ignore-files).